StakerDAO/staker-dao/MANUAL.md

 ```

 `--fromAlias from` indicates the address funds are withdrawed from, `--receiverAlias receiver`
-indicates the reciever of funds, `--amount a` indicates an amount of funds withdrawed.
+indicates the reciever of funds, `--amount a` indicates an amount of μꜩ (mutez) tokens withdrawed.

 ## Other commands